knnaveen/AutoSuggest/README.md

 # SampleAutoSuggest

-This project shows how to use AutoSuggest[https://github.com/ng2-ui/auto-complete] in Angular JS This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.28.3.
+This project shows how to use AutoSuggest[https://github.com/ng2-ui/auto-complete] npm in Angular JS.

+This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.28.3.

 ## Development server